 It has to be said that whilst this is entry-level for Neumann, it’s far from cheap and the box is pretty naff too considering the price.
 It’s just cardboard.

 - Legendary Neumann quality.
-As a primary mic in a home or semi-pro studio, this will do you proud
+As a primary mic in a home or semi-pro studio, for vocal recording this will do you proud

 - It has a foam-filled grill for reducing plosives and sibilance.
 We’d still recommend a pop shield though.
 Comes with a stand mount.

 - It’s surprisingly effective on guitar amp cabs.
 Great on grunge